BuildACell/liposome-kit/protocol-list.md

 ## Fujii et al, Nature Protocols, 2014

+This paper describes th droplet transfer method.
 Yomo and collaborators have used this method in dozens of publications.
-The protocol is available in
-[Fujii et al, 2014](https://www.nature.com/articles/nprot.2014.107).
+The protocol is available in [Fujii et al, 2014](https://www.nature.com/articles/nprot.2014.107).
 There is also a [JoVE article](https://www.jove.com/video/55282).